 If applying for a waiver of medical inadmissibility, your statement should describe, in detail, your medical condition and why treatment can be found only in the United States.
 Also present any relevant medical records that can aid U.S. immigration officials in evaluating a waiver, and proof that you can pay for the treatment you will be receiving.

-The filing fee charged by U.S. Citizenship and Immigration Services (USCIS) for the I-192 application is $930 (as of early 2023, but doublecheck before filing, since USCIS has proposed fee changes for later in the year).
+The filing fee charged by U.S. Citizenship and Immigration Services (USCIS) for the I-192 application is $1,100 (2026 figure).
+Always doublecheck USCIS fees before filing, since they change regularly.

 If you are an inadmissible nonimmigrant already in possession of appropriate documents, you must file your I-192 application with U.S. Customs and Border Protection (CBP).
 You can pay with a check or money order made payable to "U.S. Customs and Border Protection," or with most major credit cards.